 Alleged breach of fiduciary duty

 What is Trust Administration?

-There are three parties involved in a Living Trust: you as the creator (called the Trustor), you as the manager (the Trustee), and the beneficiaries.
+There are three parties involved in a living trust: the creator (called the Trustor), the manager (the Trustee), and the beneficiaries.
 During your life, you will be the Trustor and the Trustee.
-You’ll also name a Trustee to be in charge of the Administration of your estate after you have passed away.
+You’ll also name a Trustee to be in charge of the administration of your estate after you have passed away.

-Keep detailed records of their actions, especially accounting;
+- Keeping detailed records of their actions, especially accounting.

 - Providing accounting to beneficiaries when asked.